saantdahal/Banking-System/README.md

     ```bash
     cd Banking-System
     ```
+3. Import the provided MySQL database schema:
+    - Create a new database in MySQL.
+    - Import the SQL file using a tool like phpMyAdmin or the MySQL command line:
+      ```bash
+      mysql -u yourusername -p yourdatabase < database.sql
+      ```
+4. Update the database connection settings in the project files (if applicable).

-3. Open `home.html` in your preferred web browser to start the application.
+5. Open `home.html` in your preferred web browser to start the application.

 ## 🛠️ Usage